muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 vogue in Pakistan, and neighboring countries as well.
 However this synthesis increased the internal inconsistencies of the Turkist narrative even further.
-What Founder Kemal ignored was back, according to earlier story the Turk was a shaman, now a bizarre combo, soup was being offered.
+What Founder Kemal ignored was back, according to earlier story the Turk was a shaman, now a bizarre combo was being offered.
 Expansionist Ottomans were now good along with its Khalif, in opposition to non-expansionist secular Republic.
-The reception of the synthesis was lukewarm, older city Anatolians brought up by the old system continued to believe in it, new ones pushed and pulled it into bizarre new directions, making it into everything, which implies previously already defective narrative now also meant nothing.
+The reception of the synthesis was lukewarm, older city Anatolians brought up by the old system continued to believe in it, new ones pushed and pulled it into bizarre new directions, making it into everything, which implied previously already defective narrative now also meant nothing.

 References